$\mathbb{Z}_p$-torus actions on positively curved manifolds: Introduction

-Hence, we obtain the following corollary. \begin{corb} Assume $\Z_p^r$ acts effectively and isometrically on a closed, positively curved manifold $M^n$ with a non-empty fixed-point set, where $p \in \{3,5,7,11,13,17,19,23,29\}$.
-Suppose further that $n \geq n_0(p)$ and where $c(p)$ and $n_0(p)$ are as in Display \eqref{candn0}, then $M$ is homotopy equivalent to $S^n$, $\RP^n$, $\CP^{n/2}$, or a lens space. \end{corb}
+\begin{corb} Assume $\mathbb{Z}_p^r$ acts effectively and isometrically on a closed, positively curved, $n$-dimensional manifold $M$ with a non-empty fixed-point set, where $p \leq 47$ is an odd prime.
+Suppose further that $n \geq n(p)$ and where $c(p)$ and $n(p)$ are as in Table \ref{tab:placeholder}, then $M$ is homotopy equivalent to $S^n$, $\RP^n$, $\CP^{n/2}$, or a lens space. \end{corb}

-To date, the best bound for $\Z_p$-torus actions on closed $n$-manifolds of positive curvature is approximately $3n/8$, see Theorem \ref{Gh+Zp}.
-For $p \in \{3,5,7,11,13,17,19,23,29\}$, in Theorem \ref{main}, the coefficient of the dominant (linear) term in the lower bound on the codimension $r$ is strictly less than $\frac{3}{8}$.
-For primes $p> 29$, however, we see in Proposition \ref{p29} that the coefficient of the linear term in $F(n, p)$, as obtained from the Elias-Bassalygo bound from coding theory, is strictly greater than $\frac{3}{8}$.
-Consequently, in this range of primes, the Elias-Bassalygo bound does not yield an improvement over Theorem \ref{Gh+Zp} from \cite{Gh}.
-As noted above, it does still provide a bound for sufficiently large $n$ that is better than the maximal symmetry rank for such actions which is $n/2$, obtained in even dimensions in \cite{FR} and in odd dimensions in \cite{Gh1}, see also Theorem \ref{Gh+Zp}.

-A few additional remarks are in order.
+A few additional remarks are in order concerning $\Z_p^r$-actions.
 We first address the hypothesis that the $\Z_p^r$-action admits a fixed point.
-While Lemma 2.1 in \cite{FR} shows that for even-dimensional manifolds of positive curvature, if one assumes that the prime $p$ is larger than the total Betti number of the manifold, then a fixed point exists.
-This result can be considered an analogue for large $p$ of the theorem of Berger in \cite{Be} for torus actions.
+While Lemma 2.1 in \cite{FR} shows if one assumes that the prime $p$ is larger than the total Betti number of a positively curved, even-dimensional manifold, then a fixed point exists.
+This result can be considered a $\Z_p$-torus analogue large $p$ of Berger's theorem for torus actions \cite{Be}.
 However, the best estimates on the total Betti number are $10^{10n^4}$ (see, for example, Wilking \cite{Wilkingsurvey}) where $n$ is the dimension of the manifold, and even the conjectured upper bound of $2^n$, which holds for rationally elliptic spaces, excludes the primes $p\leq 29$ for manifolds of dimensions $\geq 16$.